 This is the original text from which I drew for the talk given at the Seminar on "Alfred Wolfsohn and Charlotte Salomon – the unfolding story" : N.P.

-The C. G. Jung Connection
+The C. G. Jung Connectionby Noah Pikes

 In this short talk I suggest that in the writings of the Swiss psychiatrist, influential thinker, and founder of analytical psychology, C.G.
 Jung (CGJ), Alfred Wolfsohn (AW) found some of the main ideas which enabled him to develop his vision of the true potential of the human voice, and of enabling others to experience not only their vocal potential, but as we saw so eloquently this morning, their life-affirming creative potential.
 Additionally, his student Roy Hart (RH), made an artistic reality of AWs vision of "the unchained voice".
-I also sketch how for RH and others of his students, including myself, Jung's ideas have continued to underpin important parts of the teaching practices.
+I also sketch how for RH and others of his students, including myself, Jung's ideas have continued to underpin important parts of the teaching practices.However the early relationship between CGJ and AW was not a simple one – as these pictures from Charlotte Salomon suggest.
+Here, four of Salomon's pictures of Daberlohn were shown containing the following ongoing monologue:

 " We see all those psychoanalysts around the conference table, deliberating the deficiencies of the contemporary human soul, * exploring the cultures of the remotest peoples to rediscover primeval man untouched by European culture.
 In many cases I would call that an attempt to establish a new European culture, that of psychoanalysis: instead of taking a burden off the tormented soul, adding a greater burden to it.

 No, gentlemen, the problem of psychoanalysis cannot be recognised on a scientific basis.
 Imitating other peoples or oneself can only result in a culture of apes and parrots.
 It would be better to spend one's money on food than give it to the doctors.
-What the world lacks is not psychoanalysts but educators."
+What the world lacks is not psychoanalysts but educators."Why then did he read Jung?

 (In what follows all quotes from AW's writing are from his '38-39 as yet unpublished manuscript "Orpheus, or the Way to a Mask", unless otherwise stated) By the mid 30s he had begun to explore his ideas about singing, and through his contact and exchanges with Paula Lindberg around 1936 or 37 he was putting them into practice with some of her students.
 These were people who sang but had difficulties with it.
 Given AWs own experiences in and following WWI he knew there was more to singing than met the ear.
-In fact he says
+In fact he says"When I speak of singing I do not see it as an artistic exercise, but as a possibility and a means of recognizing oneself, and of transforming this recognition into conscious life.."

 I believe that in searching a way out of the rigid gender and range limits of conventional singing, and in seeking meaning behind the sounds of human suffering he needed ideas capable of making sense of the immense potential world of sound his ears were exploring and his vision of an unchained voice that he called "the voice of the future".
 W wrote